Machine classification for probe based quantum thermometry

-{\bf\emph{Significance- }} In this paper, we demonstrated the use of classification as a practical tool for quantum thermometry.
-As with other parameter estimation problems, concrete estimation strategies are often highly system dependent.
-For this reason, most studies on quantum thermometry have focused on precision bounds, such as Cramer-Rao's, which are independent of the estimator.
-However, to bridge the gap between theory and experiment, the design of estimators becomes absolutely essential.
-Classification, as we showed, is completely general, and can be applied to any probe-based system.
-All it requires is the possibility of generating data points for the training set.
-In simple models, this may be accomplished through numerical simulations; otherwise, it may stem from experiments with data calibrated from some other source.

-The type of estimation in question falls under the category of Bayesian inference~\cite{Barber2012}, so the usual Cramer-Rao bound does not apply \footnote{One could, in principle, gauge the method's precision using the bound by van Trees~\cite{VanTrees2013,Alves2021}, but in practice this is usually not easy to construct.}.
-Notwithstanding, we do not expect our approach to be necessarily more efficient than other well established, model-specific estimators.
-But this is compensated by its generality and flexibility: (i) it can accept any kind of observation as input data; (ii) it handles noise in the validation set (or the experimental data); and (iii) it allows one to include uncertainties about the experiment, e.g. concerning the system-probe dynamics.
-Moreover, as we have emphasized, classification is robust, leading to increasingly better estimations when the amount of input data is increased.
-In light of these facts, we therefore believe classification may become an extremely useful tool in experimental quantum thermometry.
-Indeed, several quantum coherent experiments, such as trapped ions and optomechanics, already fall under this category, and could directly benefit from this formalism.
+{\bf\emph{Significance- }} We have showed that classification provides a general and flexible platform, that can be applied to any probe-based system.
+It can accept any kind of observation as input, handles noise in the dataset, and allows the inclusion of additional uncertainties about the model parameters.
+Moreover, as we have shown, it provides quantitative error assessment and is asymptotically consistent.
+In light of these facts, we, believe classification may become a useful tool in experimental quantum thermometry.
+Indeed, several quantum coherent experiments, such as trapped ions and optomechanics, already fall under this category and could directly benefit from this formalism.

-Classification could also prove useful in hybrid strategies.
-In most experimental systems, prior information allows the temperature to be binned, beforehand, in narrow intervals.
-And properly exploiting this is crucial for enhanced sensing.
-Classification can do this by training the machine only with data from a specific temperature interval.
-This can then be used to narrow down the precise region of interest for each given experiment.
-Once again, the generally smooth dependence with the system's temperature is the ultimate feature allowing this to be done.